MontpellierRessourcesImagerie/yfp-spots-in-yeasts/README.md

 - [ ] Use a threshold on the number of spots to detect dead cells.
 - [X] Write a Fiji macro to perform the conversion: ".nd" ---> ".tif".
 - [X] Create a control image at each iteration in batch mode.
-- [ ] Expose settings to: select the number of slices around focus, the size of spots.
+- [ ] Expose settings to: select the number of slices around focus, the distance between peaks.
 - [ ] Make sure the documentation can be generated with Sphinx.
 - [X] Create a reader to ease the controling process.
 - [X] Add a button to load the original image when a control image is opened.